DOP

 There are so many people in the Diocese of Parramatta who selflessly contribute to their parishes and communities and create long-lasting impacts on individuals, our Church and society.
-We feel its important to recognise the many incredible people who dedicate their time and lives to the service of others.
+We feel it’s important to recognise the many incredible people who dedicate their time and lives to the service of others.

 The papal honours system dates back many centuries, with each honour or award having its history and relevance in the life of the Catholic Church.
 The Holy Father grants all honours and awards, and the local church only has a role in promoting nominations for the grant of such honours or awards.